Alkestis Azakdi Bio

 ALKESTIS AZAKIDI

 Having lived in Berlin, she explored studio furniture, sharpening her focus on sculptural, custom-designed pieces and developing furniture concepts in collaboration with a master carpenter.
 In parallel, she completed specialised software training that refined her photorealistic model-to-fabrication workflow.
-Her background in music (piano and drums), along with sketching, photography and digital art, informs rhythm, layering and composition, while a long-standing interest in philosophy underpins her creative process.
-This multidisciplinary foundation strengthens the conceptual coherence and artistic direction of her work.
+Informed by a broader creative background (sketching, photography, digital art, piano and drums), and a long-standing interest in philosophy, her work is defined by conceptual coherence and a focused artistic direction.

 Born in Athens, Greece in 1996, currently based in Athens.